sam-de-jam/blog_last_try/about.md

 - **Tools**: Jupyter Notebooks, Git/GitHub

 ### Areas of Interest
-- psycolagy, human development storytelling.
+- Psychology, human development, storytelling
-- science.
+- Science

 ## Goals

 Describe what you hope to achieve through your data science journey:

-- Short-term learning objectives: improve coading skills
+- Short-term learning objectives: improve coding skills

-- Long-term career aspirations: find beter ways for people to live and prosper
+- Long-term career aspirations: find better ways for people to live and prosper
-- Types of problems you want to solve: i want to find ways for peopel to take control of there lives and become productive and driven thrugh statistical analasis of behavior
+- Types of problems you want to solve: I want to find ways for people to take control of their lives and become productive and driven through statistical analysis of behavior

 ## Contact